 Can wellness books change your life?
 There are some that say yes.
 After one read, they have never been the same, they looked at the world a little differently.
 Here are some such books by renowned health experts that have a permanent spot on their bookshelf.

 Some of these books are rooted in science, some in spirituality.
 They’ve helped their owners heal eating disorders, salvage relationships, and navigate racial divides.
-The one thing they all have in common?
+The one thing these wellness books change your life all have in common?
 Wellness stars keep coming back to them again and again—and you might, too.

-Get Started With One of These Wellness Books And Maybe Change Your Life
+Get Started With One of These and See If Wellness Books Change Your Life

 The wellness book that is currently changing my life is Being Black: Zen and the Art of Living with Fearlessness and Grace by Angel Kyodo Williams.
 Williams is a Zen Buddhist priest and practitioner, and shares the beauty of Buddhist philosophy in a practical way through her lens as a contemporary black woman.
 I’ve found some of her anecdotes relating to acknowledging and eliminating fear very useful in the face of our current political climate.